POWER HOUR: Making Minutes Count

 Boys & Girls Clubs of America designed Goals for Graduation to combat academic underachievement through supporting and enhancing children’s education.
 By helping youth develop, set, and achieve appropriate academic goals, Goals for Graduation allows them to become lifelong learners.
 The program’ five major components are:

-~ Focus Young People’s Attention on Setting Goals
+~ Focus Young People’s Attention on Goal Setting

 ~ Set Goals for Academic Success

 ~ Support and Encourage Achievement

 ~ Help Young People Relate Goal Setting Success to Other Areas of Their Lives

 ~ Assist Young People in Developing a Personal Commitment to Learning

 BGCA’s career development program helping Club Members develop skills

 essential for workforce success, like getting & keeping a job, as well as finding a

 career that fits each Member’s interests and talents.
 The CareerLaunch program